 In fact, email has the highest open rate over the weekends…at about 6 AM EST. Isn’t that strange?
-Who would of thought that?
+Who would have thought that?

-On the other hand, you need to control the number of emails you are sending out since too many and the number of complaints you get will go up.
+On the other hand, you need to control the number of emails you are sending out since if you send too many, the number of complaints will go up.

 Ask your readers

 Finally, great content comes from asking your readers what they want to read about.
-This will get more and more important as your blog grows…but it will get easier, too, since all that traffic means you will get some great responses that will help you create even more great content.
+This will get more and more important as your blog grows.
+It will get easier, too, since all that traffic means you will get some great responses that will help you create even more great of content.

-And make sure you survey your readers consistently.
-It will definitely improve your blog, and at the end of the day it’s not about what you want…is it?
+Make sure you survey your readers consistently.
+It will definitely improve your blog, and at the end of the day, it’s not about what you want…is it?
 It’s about what they want, right?
-Focus on making your readers happy and you’ll have a great blog.
+Focus on making your readers happy, and you’ll have a great blog.

 Use the 89/11 rule

-You are probably going to be promoting a product or service on your blog…if you are, then you need to follow a simple rule that says most of the time you should be creating content that is practical and useful for your readers.
+You are probably going to be promoting a product or service on your blog.
+If you are, then you need to follow a simple rule that says that most of the time you should be creating content that is practical and useful for your readers.

 And just a fraction of the time should be spent creating content that promotes your product.

 I like to call it the 89/11 rule.
-In other words, 89 percent of your energy should be geared to creating content that encourages people and builds trust so that your readers get to know you better.
+In other words, 89% of your energy should be geared toward creating content that encourages people and builds trust so that your readers get to know you better.

-Then the other 11 percent of the time you can invest on crafting promotions for your product.
-(I came up with the 89/11 rule based off of the 80/20 Pareto Rule…but I wanted to make it very different so as not to be confused.)
+Then the other 11% of the time, you can invest in crafting promotions for your product.
+(I fashioned the 89/11 rule after the 80/20 Pareto Rule, but I wanted to make it different enough so that the two are not confused.)

 Focus on a niche you can dominate

-One mistake that I see lots of bloggers make is trying to compete with big sites like Mashable and Gizmodo.
-It would be great if you could compete with them…but probably can’t since you will have to compete against professionals paid to find and break stories.
-Instead, pull a Jack Welch and focus on niches that you are certain you can dominate.
+One mistake I see lots of bloggers make is trying to compete with big sites like Mashable and Gizmodo.
+It would be great if you could compete with them, but you probably can’t since you will have to compete against professionals paid to find and break stories.
+Instead, pull a Jack Welch and focus on the niches that you are certain you can dominate.

-In the end, these strategies will work because people will see all the time you are spending with them as readers…how much you care about them.
-When you show them that you are trying to meet their needs, then they will naturally start thinking about your products, too.
+In the end, these strategies will work because people will see how much time you are spending with them as readers…how much you care about them.
+When you show them that you are trying to meet their needs, then they will naturally start thinking about your products too.

 How to write a popular blog post

-Let’s get down to the nuts and bolts of actually write a blog post.
+Let’s get down to the nuts and bolts of how to write an actual blog post.
 Here’s how I do it:

-- Use simple words – Keep it easy by not using big, fancy words in your blog post.
-As a rule of thumb keep the vocabulary at a 5th grade level.
-If you use SEO WordPress by Yoast you can check the reading ease of your copy in the advanced features.
+- Use simple words – Make it easy to read by not using big, fancy words in your blog post.
+As a rule of thumb, keep the vocabulary at a 5th grade level.
+If you use SEO WordPress by Yoast, you can check the reading ease of your copy in the advanced features.

-- Use the word you – Avoid using we, them or I when you write your blogs posts…instead you should use the word “you” a lot throughout your copy.
-This is the word that people love the most…and it’s the word they like to hear the most…making them feel like the blog post is just for them.
+- Use the word you – Avoid using we, them or I when you write your blogs posts.
+Instead, use the word you a lot throughout your copy.
+This is the word that people love and like to hear the most.
+It makes them feel like the blog post is written just for them.

-- Hook your readers – You only have a few seconds to capture the attention of readers…so you need to do that with compelling headlines that create a sense of urgency or curiosity that you can’t resist.
-Study blogs like Problogger and Copyblogger…they use all the tricks, including putting in stats, which hooks readers big time.
+- Hook your readers – You only have a few seconds to capture the attention of the readers, so you need to do that with compelling headlines that create a sense of urgency or curiosity that your readers won’t be able to resist.
+Study blogs like Problogger and Copyblogger.
+They use all the tricks, including putting in stats, which hook readers big time.

-- Create a conversation – You know there’s worse than having someone talk at you rather than with you, don’t you think?
-That’s why it’s so important to create a conversation as you write…ask questions, use the word you and genuinely care about your readers and they will care about you.
+- Create a conversation – There’s noting worse than having someone talk at you rather than with you, don’t you think?
+That’s why it’s so important to create a conversation as you write.
+Ask questions, use the word you and genuinely care about your readers.
+Then they will care about you.
 The number of comments you get will jump dramatically!

-- What do you like to learn about?
-Well, whatever interests you, pick up as many books as you can about it and start reading.
-Read blogs on that topic, listen to podcasts…totally immerse yourself in the subject.
+- What do you like learning about?
+Whatever interests you, pick up as many books as you can about it and start reading.
+Read blogs on that topic, listen to podcasts.
+Totally immerse yourself in the subject.

-- Once you start to write about the topic you will naturally not be very good at it.
+- Once you start to write about the topic, you might not be naturally good at it.
 In fact, a lot of your first posts will be crappy and weak.
-But don’t worry…you are like a baby just learning how to walk…and what do we know about babies?
+But don’t worry.
+You are like a baby just learning to walk.
+What do we know about babies?
 They fall a lot but eventually get up and walk without falling.

-- Eventually you will start to develop a very clear and compelling voice when it comes to your topic.
-You’ll be writing confident posts that show people you are an authority…and the cool thing is people will start coming to you for advice!
+- With time, you will start to develop a very clear and compelling voice when it comes to your topic.
+You’ll be writing confident posts that show people you are an authority.
+The cool thing is people will start coming to you for advice!

 Your readers are waiting for you to lead them.
 What are you waiting for?

-- Care about your readers – Like I’ve alluded to above, caring for your readers will be the single greatest factor to whether you succeed or not.
-Blog because you have a mission to help people…not because you just want to share your thoughts.
+- Care about your readers – Like I’ve alluded to above, caring for your readers will be the single greatest factor to your success…or failure.
+Blog because you have a mission to help people, not because you just want to share your thoughts.
 Respond to people’s comments, reply to emails and write posts that make people feel like you care.

 - Write posts anywhere – I’ve found that some of the most effective and productive times of blogging come when I shut down everything online and focus on writing.
 I don’t check email or hop on Facebook.
 I just focus on writing.
 A great tool to accomplish this is to use Writer for iPad (a steal at 99 cents!).
 It helps you focus on nothing but the words on the page.
 The results will surprise you!

-As a marketer you won’t only want to create popular blog posts…but you’ll want to create posts that the search engines like, too.
+As a marketer, you will not only want to create popular blog posts, but you’ll want to create posts that the search engines like too.

 - Is what you wrote original?
-People get tired of the same old same old…they hate the redundant.
-So each post you write should reflect new ideas or old ideas viewed differently.
+People get tired of the same old, same old.
+They hate redundant content.
+So, each post you write should reflect new ideas or old ideas viewed differently.

 - Can you provide practical advice or relevant research?
-In the same way that people like original content, they also love information that will solve their problem.
-And if you can do that with original research, then you will have created unique, viral worthy content.
+In the same way that people like original content, they also love information that solves their problems.
+And if you can do that with original research, then you will have created unique, viral-worthy content.

-- Is the topic of interest to a reader or a machine?
+- Does this topic interest a reader or a machine?
 There was a great piece written by Greg MacFarlane at Problogger called Why Bieber SEO Copywriting Sex Doesn’t iPad Work Minecraft on bad SEO techniques.
-As the title shows you, amateur copywriters will write to the search engines…but it makes no sense to the human reader!
+As the title shows you, amateur copywriters will write to the search engines, but what they write makes no sense to the human reader!

 - Is the article well edited?
 Like proper grammar and spelling, pages that are edited well tend to be more reputable…thus ranking higher.
-The reason is probably because people like to read clear and concise articles.
-Here’s my editing strategy in a nutshell…research, write, edit and then put it away for an hour or a day.
-Sit down and edit it again, then have someone else look at it.
+The reason for this is probably that people like to read clear and concise articles.
+Here’s my editing strategy in a nutshell: research, write, edit and then put it away for an hour or a day.
+Sit down and edit it again; then have someone else look at it.

-- Do you write for the interest of your readers or what might rank well in search engines?
+- Do you write for the interest of your readers or for what rankings in search engines?
 Strange as it seems, writing content that interests your readers will also make a big impact on the machine readers.
-The reason this is because the content that readers care about tends to be the content that they share the most.
-And the more the content is shared the higher in the rankings it will go.
+It’s because the content that readers care about tends to be the content they share the most.
+The more the content is shared, the higher in the rankings it will go.

 - Does your site have authority?
-The simplest way to think about this is this way…is what you are doing adding value to the web?
-What you create should add value…and that authority leads to relevance, links and quality traffic.
+The simplest way to think about this is this way: is what you are doing adding value to the web?
+What you create should add value.
+Value leads to authority and that authority leads to relevance, links and quality traffic.

 - Are you providing insightful or interesting information beyond the obvious?
-A post won’t be seo-friendly if you aren’t providing content that is fresh.
-For instance, I wrote an article called 7 Habits of Highly Successful SEOs where I went beyond the obvious…page optimization or managing PPC campaigns.
-Instead, I wrote about creativity and risk taking…explaining the intangibles that SEOs need.
+A post won’t be SEO-friendly if you don’t provide fresh content.
+For instance, I wrote an article called 7 Habits of Highly Successful SEOs, where I went beyond the obvious like page optimization or managing PPC campaigns.
+Instead, I wrote about creativity and risk taking, explaining the intangibles that SEOs need.

 - Would you bookmark your article?
 You may want to rethink your article if you don’t think anybody will take the time to save it.
 What kind of content am I talking about?